ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/php/php.md

 yum update --disablerepo='*' --enablerepo=base,remi-php72,remi,epel,updates 'php-*'
 ```

-If any of the following packages are updated as dependices, Nginx will require a restart after updating PHP
+If any of the following packages are updated as dependences, Nginx will require a restart after updating PHP

 ```bash
 curl